10 Best Accommodation for Camping in Fiji© FijiPocketGuide.com

 10 Best Accommodation for Camping in Fiji© Naqalia Lodge

-2. Ratu Kini Dive Resort
+2. Ratu Kini Backpackers & Dive Resort (Mamanuca Islands)

-Check Ratu Kini Dive Resort out:
+Check Ratu Kini Backpackers & Dive Resort out:

 10 Best Accommodation for Camping in Fiji© Ratu Kini Dive Resort

-3. Mana Lagoon Backpackers
+3. Mana Lagoon Backpackers (Mamanuca Islands)

 Also on Mana Island, the Mana Lagoon Backpackers is one of the most affordable all-inclusive accommodations in the Mamanucas.
 A tent site here includes three meals in the rate, as well as airport transfers so you have limited logistics to organise.
 The social backpacker accommodation has lots of free activities on offer, like snorkelling, volleyball and fishing, as well as the opportunity to visit a Fijian village (just remember your village etiquette).